 In fact, these cats were once named “The Royal Cats of Siam” since they were to be exclusively owned by royal families and members of these royal families.

-Today this cat is a symbol of luxury and classiness.
-Due to its friendly nature, charming Siamese cat personality, crystal blue eyes, and short-haired luscious cream fur, this is one of the most expensive and gorgeous cat breeds in the market.
+Today, this cat is a symbol of luxury and classiness.
+Due to its friendly nature, charming Siamese cat personality, crystal blue eyes, and short-haired luscious cream fur, this is one of the most expensive and gorgeous cat breeds on the market.

-There is not much-written account as to when these cats were imported into the west, particularly the US and the UK.
+There is not much written about when these cats were imported into the West, particularly the US and the UK.

 If you plan to adopt one of these beauties, it will definitely help to familiarize yourself with the Siamese cat’s personality and characteristics in order to know if this is indeed the perfect breed for you and your family.